-The principle is, that if you can carry on a conversation with your training partner while training, you’re not overly challenging your cardiovascular system.
+The principle is that if you can carry on a conversation with your training partner, you’re not overly challenging your cardiovascular system.

 I hate to sound like a broken record, but only add distance and intensity once your body has properly adjusted to running’s high impact.